-Gen Z - Key Characteristics No. 6 - Diverse
+Gen Z Key Characteristics No.6 - Diverse

 "We have inherited some amazing things like the freedom to be ourselves.
 The generations before us fought for such important rights and provided us with a space to be ourselves.
-We can be queer and I'm grateful for that" - Gen Zer 20Changes over time
+We can be queer and I'm grateful for that" - Gen Zer

 Demonstrating that Gen Z is more diverse than previous generations is a straightforward task.